Hokuten85/XICamera/XICamera.Windower/lua/README.md

 - d/distance # -- will change the camera distance
 - b/battle #   -- will change the battle camera distance
-- h/help       -- print this text
+- h/help       -- print help text
+- s/status       -- print status

-These commands all support a short first letter version (d/b/h).
+These commands all support a short first letter version (d/b/h/s).
 Changes made with distance will be reflected in `settings.xml`.

 ## Disclaimer